 Visit our You Tube page to hear more of Alane’s Lyme Disease story

 A Lyme Disease Story – ” I Could Not Walk…..and Now I Can Run”

-written by Alane M. Archer
+written by Alane Stieglitz

-I will never forget that summer, it was 101 degrees in upstate NY, and it was HOT!
-I lived in a house off campus, and the neighbor’s dog came to visit one day.
+I will never forget that summer, it was 101 degrees in upstate New York, and it was HOT!
+I lived in a house off-campus, and the neighbor’s dog came to visit one day.
 I played with him for a bit and then went out on the town with my housemate Amy.
 The dog stayed at our house.
-We got in around 2am, and I climbed into bed.
-Two hours later I woke up screaming, “Amy help my legs feel like they are on fire!“ Amy ran into my room and told me to get out of bed, there were flees and tics in the bed.
+We got in around 2 am, and I climbed into bed.
+Two hours later, I woke up screaming, “Amy, help my legs feel like they are on fire!“ Amy ran into my room and told me to get out of bed; there were flees and tics everywhere.
 We tossed the sheets out the window and then threw me in the shower.
 We went back to sleep, and that was that………….or so I thought.

 After graduation, I could barely walk.
 My feet hurt all the time, and if anyone touched me, I would feel like something was jumping through my skin.
 I would take a few steps while holding onto the walls or chairs to get where I needed and then sit down for the rest of the time.
 I visited doctor after doctor after doctor, but no one could identify the baffling ailment that was robbing me of my life, and I was starting to lose hope.

 Within six months of changing my diet, taking the vitamins and minerals my body was deficient in, and enhancing absorption, my condition was markedly improved!
-I could actually feel my legs without feeling only pain!
+I could feel my legs without feeling only pain!
 My body just started working right again.
-I was regaining strength and energy and was actually beginning to enjoy life again.
+I was regaining strength and energy and was beginning to enjoy life again.

-For more education on natural health I chose Trinity School of Holistic Health because it was the only one in Holistic Healthcare that is founded on the word of God.
-One of my certification degrees is as a Certified Nutrition Counselor and the second is a Doctor of Naturopathy.
-I finished school in 1999 and started a practice in the Atlanta, Georgia area called Nutritionally Yours.
+For more education on natural health, I chose Trinity School of Holistic Health because it was the only one in Holistic Healthcare founded on God’s word.
+One of my certification degrees is as a Certified Nutrition Counselor, and the second is a Doctor of Naturopathy.
+I finished school in 1999 and started a practice in the Atlanta, Georgia, area called Nutritionally Yours.
 I have the privilege and joy of helping people get their lives back.

 I hope you have found this story encouraging and you are ready to begin your journey back to good health.
 It has been more than 30 years since I was diagnosed with Lyme Disease.
-My days now are mostly pain-free and active.
+My days now are primarily pain-free and active.
 From time to time, it tries to come back, but I don’t let it!”

-Alane M. Archer, ND, CNC
+Alane Stieglitz, ND, CNC